Price Action Forex Trading – Engulfing Bar Reversals

 From an Order Flow Perspective

-But then out of nowhere, perhaps at a support level, perhaps not, after a solid bearish bar and strong close, the following bar produces a new low in the trend, then reverses all the losses from the prior day, to not only break the prior days high, but close above it.
+But then out of nowhere, more often at a key support level, after a solid bearish bar and strong close, the following bar produces a new low in the trend, then reverses all the losses from the prior day, to not only break the prior days high, but close above it.

 One has to immediately ask, how did the bears give up control of the bar so easily?
 What happened to all the sellers who were dominating the price action?
 Where did they go?